You are here

 Running on empty

-Luckily, the island now has three desalination plants, which provide good quality drinking water.
-While most of our fresh water comes from those these days, the network continues to draw from the worn-out, salinated aquifers, particularly in the summer months when demand is higher.
-With no “give” in the system, the island regularly suffers from drought.
+The island now has three desalination plants, which provide good-quality drinking water.
+While most of our tap water comes from those these days, the network continues to draw from the worn-out, salinated aquifers, particularly in the summer months when demand is higher.

 Cutting consumption

-As founders and members of the local Water Alliance, we at IbizaPreservation are actively campaigning for better management of the island's resources.
-Short of doing a weekly rain dance, you may wonder what on earth you can do to help a situation that seems so beyond individual control.
+Short of doing a weekly rain dance, you may wonder what on earth you can do to help a situation that seems so beyond our individual control.
 But we can all do our bit by trying to save water wherever possible.

 Ten ways to save water